Institute of Our Lady of Mercy CIO

 We support your data subject rights in relation to the processing of your information under the Data Protection Act 2018 and the UK GDPR, including your:

-You can exercise any of these rights, including your right to request a copy of the information we hold about you (otherwise referred to as a Subject Access request (SAR), by contacting us using any of the methods shown below in the ‘How do I contact you?’ section.
+You can exercise any of these rights, including your right to request a copy of the information we hold about you (otherwise referred to as a Subject Access request (SAR), by contacting us using any of the methods shown in the ‘How to contact us’ section.
 We will respond to your request as quickly as possible.
 Usually, this will be within one month of receiving your request.

 To protect the confidentiality of your information and the interests of the Institute of Our Lady of Mercy, may sometimes ask you to verify your identity before proceeding with any request for information.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to request such information.